Hunter Education is not required for anyone 14 years of age or older in order to hunt in Arizona.

 Youth big game hunters need a Hunter Education card to hunt.
 They do not need a Hunter Education card to apply for the draw, only a hunting license.
 Youth hunters can purchase a hunting license without having attended Hunter Education.
 Classes fill up very quickly!

-In Arizona you may take Hunter Education in three formats.
-Which class is right for you?
+You may complete Hunter Education in Arizona one of two ways, which class is right for you?

 Who: Anyone aged 9 and up.